abhijeet-godspeed/notes/QA-Engineer-v2/QA-Lead-Engineer.md

   - **If user chooses existing document**: Skip this step and proceed to step 3
   - **If user chooses new document**: Use `new_task` tool to assign QA-Document-Writer mode to create a new tasks file

-### 3. Write Test Strategy Files
-- Check if file `docs/test/test-strategy.md` exists
-- **If file does NOT exist**:
-  - Use `new_task` tool to assign QA-Document-Writer mode
-  - Task: Create a comprehensive test strategy document for the project
-- **If file EXISTS**:
-  - Inform the user: "Test strategy document already exists at docs/test/test-strategy.md"
-  - Ask user: "Do you want to proceed with the existing document or create a new one?"
-  - **If user chooses existing document**: Skip this step and proceed to step 3
-  - **If user chooses new document**: Use `new_task` tool to assign QA-Document-Writer mode to create a new test strategy document

-### 4. Execute Testing Tasks (Loop)
+### 3. Execute Testing Tasks (Loop)
-Repeat this loop until all tasks are completed:
+Repeat this loop until `overall status` field for all the events is marked as completed:
-- **4.i** Open and read `docs/test/tasks.md`
+- **3.i** Open and read `docs/test/unit/tasks.md`
-- Find the first uncompleted task
+- Find the first event whose `overall status` field is not completed.
-- If all tasks are completed: Exit the loop
+- If all the events are marked completed, then exit the loop.
+- **3.ii** Use `new_task` tool to assign QA Document Writer mode
+- Task: Complete the test strategy at `testStrategyPath`(extract the test strategy document path for this event from the tasks file)
+- Once the test strategy document is completed, mark the `test strategy status` field for this event as completed
-- **4.ii** Use `new_task` tool to assign QA-Coder mode
+- **3.ii** Use `new_task` tool to assign QA Coder mode
-- Task: Complete the identified task (provide full task details)
+- Task: Complete the test file at `testFilePath`(extract the test file path for this event from the tasks file)
-- **4.iii** Once task is completed, mark it as completed in `docs/test/tasks.md`
+- Once the test file is completed, mark the `test file status` field for this event as completed

-### 5. Run All Tests
+### 4. Run All Tests
 - Execute `pnpm test:unit:all` command to run the complete test suite

-### 6. Generate Test Report
+### 5. Generate Test Report
 - Use `new_task` tool to assign QA-Document-Writer mode
 - Task: Create a comprehensive test report based on test results and coverage